List of Carmarthen Town A.F.C. seasons

-This is a list of seasons played by Carmarthen Town A.F.C. in Welsh and European football, from 1959 (earliest known record) to the end of the last completed season.
-It details the club's achievements in all major competitions.
+This is a list of seasons played by Carmarthen Town A.F.C. in Welsh and European football, from 1954–55 (the earliest season for which complete league records are available) to the end of the most recently completed season.
+It details the club's performance in league and cup competitions.

-Carmarthen Town have won the Welsh Cup once, the Welsh League Cup twice and the Welsh Football League Cup once.
-They have also qualified for UEFA Cup and UEFA Intertoto Cup on two occasions.
+Carmarthen Town have won the Welsh Cup once, the Welsh League Cup three times and the Welsh Football League Cup once.
+The club has competed in UEFA competitions on four occasions: twice in the UEFA Cup and twice in the UEFA Intertoto Cup.